 Does your nursing school matter?

-There are so many questions that could impact in your nursing school choice:
+There are so many questions that could impact your nursing school choice:

 - Is a big program or a small program better?

 - Does a “name brand” degree really help your career?

 - Do hospitals and doctors care where you attended in the short and long term?

 So does it matter which nursing school you attend?
 Yes and no. There are a few factors that can help you pick the perfect program.

 [And once you've made your choice, be sure to read 'How to study in nursing school' so that you set yourself up with the right tools and mindset to pass with flying colors!]

 A quality program is important: make sure your program is accredited